What Is a Solo Ads Directory? Should You Trust One?

 Looking to purchase your first solo ad but not sure where to start?
 Read on.

-You might have encountered websites which offer cheap or sometimes free solo ads.
+You might have encountered solo ads directory websites that offer cheap or sometimes free solo ads.
 Does such a concept even exist?

 For the most part, it's no good and is comparable to 20 dollar traffic which guarantees you'll receive a certain number of clicks (often not real human traffic).
 With the blaster, it's mostly bots and you shouldn't be expecting real results (leads/sales).